Lunarnovaa/aurabora.org/src/pages/blogposts/post-7.md

 > lifeforms carried diverse sexual potentials.
 And they eventually came to find
 > that humans weren't so different.
 (43:49–44:16)

-Now, I hope this isn't news to you.
-But let's really put this in perspective.
-In western tradition, maleness and femaleness are seem as fundamentally in opposition to one another―dualist in nature.
-Women are feminine, delicate, weak, submissive, and men are strong, dominant, powerful, clever.
-These concepts existed in complete opposition to one another, and each independently had a constructed image of what is and is not "proper"―a "proper" man, a "proper" woman.

-So what happens when the science, then a newfound weapon of empire, begins to fail to confirm these beliefs?
-Well, what occurs is a crisis.

-Frederick Nietzsche wrote at length about "Nihilism."
-He argued that as science, particularly Biology, began to bear fruit weakening the church's arguments of God and Heaven, Europe would begin to have a crisis of meaning.
-In other words, "God is dead, and we have killed Him."
-And when this crisis of faith transpires, there is nowhere to go but down.
-Nietzsche argued one reaction to Nihilism was that if God's Objectivity did not actually exist, we must create our own God.
-So we did.
-In eugenics, we are our own God, creating the perfect lifeform.
-Under fascism, Il Duce is God, expanding and protecting the state.
-And in biology, Gender is God, protecting the natural order of society.

-On the dawn of these breakthroughs, the entire sexed structure of society began to fall apart.
-The beliefs underpinning "Sexism" as an ordering of society crumpled to dust.
-But, of course, there would be a saving grace.
+The issue is, all of society was structured on the premise that "males" and "females" are two fundamentally different creatures―different bodies, different organs, different brains, different desires, different functions―so if "maleness" and "femaleness" might not even really exist as concrete categories, what does this say about society?
+If "woman" as a feminine, delicate, weak, submissive category of person does not actually exist, and "man" as a strong, dominant, powerful, clever category of person does not actually exist, then what are we?

+I feel that we still struggle with this particular crisis.
+We still have not really gotten over the idea of differentiation as an essentializing process, and not merely as a tendency of variation.
+I feel that, for most of my life, I too have struggled with this.
+"Reconcil\[ing] my understanding of my self and my loved ones with these dominating frameworks of interpretation," as I said at the beginning.
+These frameworks of interpretation that are imposed on us.

+Their solution to the crisis was simple.
+Pretend it does not exist, and create more justification for our ordering of society.
+So they came up with the concept of "gender."
+While sex is variable, diverse, _queer_, our society is not.
+Maybe it is God who instructed in us Sexism as an ordering society, and while nature does not know God's light, we do.
+Or maybe we just know that gender is too powerful a whip to cast aside.
+Maybe having gender is actually what makes us _better_ than nature.

-At its core, the sex/gender division frees gender from sex.
-And that means that we can freely modify gender regardless of sex.
+So at its core, the resultant differentiation between sex and gender freed gender from sex.
+And that meant we may freely modify the body to enforce gender upon it.
 So when intersex children are born, we do just that.
-We mutilate them without their permission, we tell them how they must act, how they must dress.
-In fact, we assign each and every baby born in a hospital a gender and tell them that is what they are, regardless of if its "in-sync" with their sex.
-And when some of us say, "Actually, I'm this gender, and would like to modify my body to fit that," that's totally okay!
-Because it is not as if we are suddenly attempting to derive meaning elsewhere, to threaten the very origin of meaning, because we are still deriving it from gender.
-As long as we still say, "Just like an intersex person, regardless of my sex, I am a certain essential gender," we are not actually threatening anything.
-As long as we submit to the "truth" of gender and agree that the body, at the end of the day, is just a bag of meat that has nothing to do with meaning, and that our transition is merely an unfortunate means to an end, then we too can be shuffled through therapists' offices as they evaluate our gender essence just like intersex babies are shuffled through hospital rooms as a gender essence that just so happens to conform to western tradition is inscribed onto them with a scalpel and suture.
-Because what really matters at the end of the day is that we conform to the framework of gender.
-That we allow them to speak through and for us and proclaim the naturalness of gender.
-That we continuously assert and reassert that some of us are just naturally feminine, dainty, and maybe a bit dumb, and the rest of us are naturally masculine, strong, and clever, through the appropriation of our bodies as yet another apparatus of patriarchy.

-Our perspectives, our experiences, our very bodies are manipulated and contorted like a voodoo doll, forced to speak of narratives that deradicalize and redirect our expression of our bodies, simultaneously undermining our very existence whilst constructing and supposedly justifying them in a particular framework, casting our very bodies as the objective and conformist production of "transition," a teleological journey that begins with an incorrect sex and ends with a proper gender.
-And we ourselves are complicit in this perpetuation in the discussion of a pre- and post-transition self.
-As if transition is a painful journey that must eventually come to an end with the cementation of a concrete body.
-As if our bodies are nothing more than a symbol of gender.
-And we all feel the pain that this contortion of self creates, but we have no other words through which we may explain and understand the radical alteration of self we know we could not live without.

-My very identity as a "transgender" person, suggesting a transversion of one gender to another, or even of "transsexual," suggesting that of sex, imbues in me a narrative of "transition," of a wound that today I must bear and tomorrow will scar.
-Will my transition ever end?
-The word itself demands a "yes," yet I refuse to ever allow it to end.
-The identity itself begs for my assimilation, it craves its own end, desires both my and its self to blend into the inky black sea of gender, endlessly reproduces in me a belief in a naturalness inherent to my gender.
-Is there such thing?
-Must there be a day when the alteration of the body stops?
-Must there come a day when I too may revel in the joys of knowing a difference between the good queers and the bad?

-The inherent incoherence of existence threatened biologists.
-And they knew only one way to save their faith in a natural gender: to sever gender from sex.
-And it is this severence that enforces an imposition of coherence on the body.
+We mutilate them without their knowledge or permission.
+We tell them how they must dress, how they must act, the kind of person they must marry.
+We tell them, if they do this, society will love them.
+Their husband will love them (intersex people are usually turned into girls).
+And in fact, we do this to each and every baby born.
+We write on their birth certificate what gender they must perform.
+In fact, we tell them its essential to their very being.

+And when I, a trans person, suggest that I was actually born a woman, we modify the birth certificate to say that all along, I was truly a natural woman.
+That my very essence is somehow of woman.
+And just as intersex babies are shuffled through hospital rooms as an essential and natural gender is imposed onto them by scalpel and suture, so too am I shuffled through medical rooms as a doctor, a therapist, an endocrinologist, and whomever else evaluate my gender essence.
+So that they can say, "I'm sorry to tell you, but you have gender dysphoria."
+So that I can then say, "Damn.
+Guess we better treat it."
+So that my doctor can say, "Don't worry, it'll be over soon.
+Before you know it, you'll be as natural as any other woman."

+As long as we follow the rules, as long as we proclaim our self to be a woman by birthright, as long as we proclaim transition to be a dreadful ordeal that exists merely to affirm our essence of gender, as long as we never think perhaps meaning could or should be derived elsewhere, as long as we never so much as think about telling our doctor that we do not really believe our self could ever possibly be either a woman or a man, as long as we never speak up or speak out, as long as we sit there nicely as the lady at the clerk's office changes a document that could never even begin to understand the truth of our self, as long as we shut up until we pass so well nobody would even think we transitioned so much as enjoyed it, as long as elder trans people fade into the background and never again bring up their secret past, as long as we forget about the prospect of a radicalizing form of being, only then may we be allowed the right to speak, the right to our body, the right to be.

+And at the end of the day, we must hate the fact that we are transgender, dread the acknowledgement of our transition.
+And it must, at some point, come to an end.

+My very life has often been labeled as incoherent.
+"This is all so new to me, I'm struggling."
+"How would I explain it to my children?"
+Must I submit myself to others' coherence?
+Must there come a day when my transition is over and my existence is once again coherent?

+The very proclamation of transition implies its own end, and denies its own meaning.
+It demands a kind of transversal journey from one island of coherence to another.
+It constructs itself incoherent because it is a process of morphing one coherent category into another, the male into the female, the female into the male, and because our society does not know what exists between those two lands.
+The No Man's Land.
+They assumed this land did not exist, and when it did, they labeled it incoherent.

 > They assumed that nature would give them that coherence, and when it didn't,
 > they created that coherence at the expense of the lives they labeled
 > incoherent.
 (Avila 57:28–57:37)

-And if I choose incoherence, what then?
-What if I choose not to carve out a section of existence and label it my "transition"?
-What if I instead choose to live a life _of_ transition, a life _of_ incoherence?
+Yet what if I reject this very metaphor?
+What if I deny there is any island of maleness, any island of femaleness, any No Man's Land between them?
+Must my transition end?
+What if I instead choose a life _of_ transition?
 May I be allowed to speak?

+I will choose that life, but I will no longer label it transition.
+Instead, it is the taking of a radical agency over my own being, my own experience, my own body.
+It is the recognition of myself as an agent of self.
+It is the alignment of means and ends, where transition serves not as a purpose or tool to be done away with upon the meeting of the end, but rather a very process the undertaking of which is itself the ends.

 Paul B. Preciado, in his planned speech, "Will You Let the Monster Speak?" argues gender to be a prison of the self.
 That he has transitioned from the prison of a natural woman to the prison of a natural man.
-What a shallow victory it is that we may choose our own prison.
+What a shallow victory it is that we may choose our own cage.
 The very framework that constructs and justifies our being, however, is the same that constructs these two prisons from which we may choose.
 Whether we consider ourselves to be "cis" or "trans," "non-binary" or "binary," we have already lost.
 For we are already locked in the cage.
-Because we suggest that sex, gender, and the body are all dicrete and categorizeable elements.
+Because we suggest that sex, gender, and the body itself are all discrete and categorizeable elements.
 Because we deny ourselves the body as a playground, and instead cast gender as the origin of all meaning.
-And because we submit our selfs to the fantasy of a natural self.
+And because we submit our self to the fantasy of a natural self.

-Welcome to gender, the supposed savior of the trans community.

-## Moving Forward: Constructing a New Framework

-If the very framework on which our existence rests is in fact antithetical to our existence, then it should be no wonder that we feel insane.
-If the very ontologies that instruct our existence are the same that produce the hermeneutical injustice with which we struggle, how do we move forward?
-How can we reframe and re-envision our existence to justify our self?
-What can we turn to?

-At times, it feels impossible to keep going.
-Struggling against the words of our professors, the contradictions of the narratives we must tell, the violence of our founding interpretations, the imprisonment, the policing.
-And yet, we know we must.
-But if we are ever to do more than survive, we must create new narratives for us, not for our doctors.
-We must undermine the ontology of gender and liberate our possibilities for us all.
-We must reunite our bodies with our selfs.

-In the conclusion of _Gender Trouble_, Judith Butler closes by arguing that we must "denaturalize" gender and thereby end the policing of it.
-Is the crux of the problem that we must justify we are truly "biogals," natural women and truly born to be such, or that there is even the conception of a "proper woman"?
-Is the problem that our sex is misaligned with our gender, or that anything ever could possibly align with, imply, demand, or enforce a set of gender?
-Is the problem that others see our gender differently than we believe is right, or that there is at all a gendered essence for others to define?

-I believe that to move forward, we must move beyond gender―that is not to say we must forgo its existence, but that the framework must begin with the element our society deems indiscutable: sex.
+We must move beyond a natural self, a natural gender.
+Following Beauvoir's lead, let us all acknowledge that "one is not born a woman," and begin by "becom\[ing]" what we wish to be.
+Let us find and explore that playground of the body.

-### The Body: Not Just a Vessel, But The Performance
+## The Body: Not Just a Vessel, But The Performance

 On my first read through of _Gender Trouble_, I interpreted gender to be the focus of discussion, and the theory of performativity to be deeply focused on